larsdouweschuitema/auto-export-components/README.md

   <h1>Auto Export Components</h1>
 </div>

-Automatic importing & exporting of Vue components within the components directory.
+Automatic importing & exporting of JavaScript components within the components directory.
+Can be used with Vue, React, Angular etc.

 ## Table of contents